kimrodriguezFINTECH/Project-3/README.md

 ## Process of Deploying
 ## Install Packages
-* 'os' for interacting with the operating system.
+* `os` for interacting with the operating system.
-* 'streamlit' for connecting to web applications
+* `streamlit` for connecting to web applications
-* 'json' for transmitting data in web applications
+* `json` for transmitting data in web applications
-* 'requests' for interacting with web APIs
+* `requests` for interacting with web APIs
-* 'openai'for accessing and integrating AI models into our applications
+* `openai` for accessing and integrating AI models into our applications

 ## References
 Verified.org: "How to Avoid Fake Tickets to Events, Flights, and More".
 Available at: https://www.verified.org/articles/scams/fake-ticket-scams